-Anne Pollock is an Assistant Professor of Science, Technology & Culture in the School of Literature, Media, and Communication at Georgia Tech.
-She is also the coordinator of the Graduate Certificate in STS, which is currently in development.
+I am an Associate Professor of Science, Technology & Culture in the School of Literature, Media, and Communication at Georgia Tech.
+I am also the coordinator of the Graduate Certificate in STS.

-Pollock’s research focuses on biomedicine and culture.
-She is particularly interested in how medical categories and technologies are enrolled in telling stories about identity and difference, especially with regard to race, gender, and citizenship.
-Her new book, Medicating Race: Heart Disease and Durable Preoccupations with Difference, tracks the intersecting discourses of race, pharmaceuticals, and cardiovascular disease in the United States from the founding of cardiology to the controversial approval of BiDil.
-She is also engaged in ongoing projects in three areas: feminism and heart disease; American health disparities and citizenship claims; and drug discovery efforts by and for the Global South (specifically South Africa).
+My first book, Medicating Race: Heart Disease and Durable Preoccupations with Difference, tracks the intersecting discourses of race, pharmaceuticals, and cardiovascular disease in the United States from the founding of cardiology to the controversial approval of BiDil for heart failure in “self-identified black patients.”
+I am also engaged in ongoing projects in three areas: feminist theory and the heart; American health disparities and citizenship claims; and drug discovery efforts by and for the Global South (specifically South Africa).

 “Places of pharmaceutical knowledge-making: Global health, postcolonial science, and hope in South African drug discovery,” Social Studies of Science, 44.6 (December 2014): 848–873.